Peyton232/peyton232/README.md

 </div>
 ## I'm a Software Engineer

-- 🌱 I’m currently learning React and next.js
+- 🌱 I’m currently learning blockchain and solidity
-- 👯 I’m looking for mid level backend or full stack roles
+- 👯 I’m looking for contract work related to backend services or blockchain
 - 🥅 2022 Goals: Contribute more to Open Source projects
   <br />